LittleTimmy52/OpenComputers/Security/README.md

 ### KeypadAdvanced

 This is the exact same as keypad, but it is intended to have a keyboard and monitor inside to enter commands and lock the keypad, also multi keypad is untested.

+## To do
+make the advanced version of magcard and make the correct data a list so multiple things can be correct possibly make it need some encryption